imagination

 Fly.

-The lion will lend a ride to the monkey.
-The same monkey who jumps three trees at one go.
-He needs a ride from the lion because the big buffallo is troubling him with his horns.
+The lion lends a ride to the monkey.
+The same monkey who can leap across three trees in a flash.
+But today, he needs a ride—because a buffalo with big horns is troubling him.

 Jolly & Lucky !